 The distributions $Q_n, n\geq 0$ are unknown, since they depend on the data distribution $P_{\mathrm{true}}$, and the transition probabilities above must be estimated from data to provide a sampling algorithm from the reversed Markov chain.
-While, at first glance, this does not seem like a simplification of the problem, because one now has to sample from a potentially large number ($\tau$) of distributions instead of one, this leads, with proper modeling and some intensive learning, to efficient and accurate sampling algorithms.
+While, at first glance, this does not seem like a simplification of the problem, because one now has to sample from a potentially large number ($\tau$) of distributions instead of one, this leads, with proper modeling and some intensive learning, to powerful generative models.

-Several factors can indeed make this approach achievable.
-First, the forward chain should be making small changes to the current configuration at each step (e.g., adding a small amount of noise).
+To make this approach more efficient, the forward chain should be making small changes to the current configuration at each step (e.g., adding a small amount of noise).
 This ensures that the reversed transition probabilities $\tilde p_k(x, \cdot)$ are close to Dirac distributions and are therefore likely to be well approximated by simple unimodal distributions such as Gaussians.
-Second, the estimation problem does not have hidden data: given an observed sample, one can simulate $\tau$ steps of the forward chain to obtain, after reversing the order, a full observation of the reversed chain.
-Third, in some cases, analytical considerations can lead to partial computations that facilitate the modeling of the reversed transitions.
+Importantly, the estimation problem does not have hidden data: given an observed sample, one can simulate $\tau$ steps of the forward chain to obtain, after reversing the order, a full observation of the reversed chain.
+Moreover, in some cases, analytical considerations can lead to partial computations that facilitate the modeling of the reversed transitions.